bogzbonny/yeehaw/docs/01_getting_started.md

 information of sub-elements.
-Additionally each container also processes styles which change relative to time or position (gradients), All this reprocessing which takes place in container elements is computationally inefficient as it occurs with each redraw cycle.
+Additionally each container also processes styles which change relative to time or position (gradients), All this reprocessing which takes place in container elements is computationally inefficient as it occurs with each redraw cycle (on changes).
 The inefficiency introduced by the current design may lead to slightly laggy interfaces but primarily only when compiled in debug mode and if deeply nested containers are used.
 Use of parallel computation with rayon has been implemented to help mitigate these inefficiencies.
 As such Elements are expected to cache their own drawing information to minimize the computational burden at render time.
-A common caching pattern will soon be integrated into the `Pane` to make Element drawing development a little bit more straightforward.
-Also, A refactor of this drawing system is to be undertaken to allow for intelligent caching within containers while hopefully not majorly effecting the niceties of this design.
-The `drawing` function signature of `Element` may change slightly in this refactor.